teckel12/LuaTelemetry/README.md

 * Automatically switch between metric and imperial (currently fixed to imperial)
 * Possible option to display value of timer instead of automatic flight timer built into script
-* Options for when speech/sound files play (may be too chatty for some)
+* Options for when voice alerts play (may be too chatty for some)